-For the three months ended March 31, 2024, cost of revenue increased, as compared to the same period in 2023, primarily due to increases of \$1.9 million in the cost of talent services to deliver Managed Services revenue and \$1.2 million of amortization expense related to internal-use software and platform development costs.
-For the three months ended March 31, 2024, gross margin increased to 77%, as compared to 75% in the same period in 2023, primarily driven by the increase in Marketplace revenue.
+For the three and six months ended June 30, 2024, cost of revenue increased, as compared to the same periods in 2023, primarily due to increases in the cost of talent services to deliver Managed Services revenue of \$2.0 million and \$3.8 million, respectively, and amortization expense related to internaluse software and platform development costs of \$1.3 million and \$2.5 million, respectively.
+For each of the three and six months ended June 30, 2024, gross margin increased to 77%, as compared to 76% and 75% in the same periods in 2023, respectively, primarily driven by the increase in Marketplace revenue.

 We expect cost of revenue to increase in future periods as we continue to support growth on our work marketplace.
 Amounts paid to talent in connection with our Managed Services offering are tied to the volume of managed services used by our clients.
 The level and timing of these items could fluctuate and affect our cost of revenue in the future.
-We expect the pricing changes that we have made over the past several quarters will continue to positively impact gross margin in 2024, as compared to 2023.
+We expect the pricing changes that we have made over the past several quarters will positively impact gross margin in 2024, as compared to 2023.